cadenai/byodr/docs/startup_manual.md

 For more information contact MWLC for a parts list and [assembly instructions](mwlc_kit.md).

 #### Main engine does not start but all lights are on.
 Please check the fuse for the chassis.
-Change the 10A fuse.

 #### Main engine does not stop after hitting the red button.
 This is dangerous, don't use the robot.
+Contact us.

 ### Connection issues
 See manual [‘Connections and ZeroTier’](zerotier_manual.md).